grigoryvp/dotfiles/README.md

 # Configure default email reader in the "Apple Mail" app settings.
 # Disable keyboard backlight in the control center
 # Disable Music access to bluetooth in /Preferences/Privacy/Bluetooth"
-# Intall Xcode (this may take HOURS, better to do with App Store):
+# Install Xcode (this may take HOURS, better to do with App Store):
 # mas install 497799835
 # For old macOS versions:
 # * Disable welcome screen guest user in "Preferences/Users & Groups"